EeBbHh/wristwatch/README.md

 Disclaimer.
 This is a work in progress.
 Open source proof of concept provided.
+Screenshots and video provided.
+Documentation is subjection to change.

 Clock + Metronome + Tuner wristwatch.
-The clock draws hands directly onto a shared bitmap, the metronome animates pre-computed note sprites and the tuner renders a vector tuning fork.
+The clock draws hands directly onto a bitmap, the metronome animates pre-computed note sprites and the tuner renders a vector tuning fork.
+All modes use labels.
+All modes have settings and controls.
+Reference document has control scheme and other tidbits.

 Dev Enviornment: Mu https://codewith.mu/en/